Nebraska virus hospitalizations jump over 700 this week - NewsBreak

 Nebraska virus hospitalizations jump over 700 this week

 OMAHA, Neb.
-(AP) — The number of COVID-19 hospitalizations across Nebraska has jumped above 700 for the first time since December 2020 bringing the state...panhandlepost.com
+(AP) — The number of COVID-19 hospitalizations across Nebraska has jumped above 700 for the first time since December 2020 bringing the state...northplattepost.com

 OMAHA, Neb.
-(AP) — The number of COVID-19 hospitalizations across Nebraska has jumped above 700 for the first time since December 2020 bringing the state...panhandlepost.com
+(AP) — The number of COVID-19 hospitalizations across Nebraska has jumped above 700 for the first time since December 2020 bringing the state...northplattepost.com